Using events lists

 - Select the Events tab to view the events list.

-- (Optional) Select Save As > Dashboard panel to add the events list to a dashboard.
+- (Optional) Select Save as > Existing Dashboard or New Dashboard to add the events list to a dashboard.

 - (Optional) Use the Format menu or Simple XML to configure the events list.

 Use the Format menu to configure one or more of the following events list components.
 You can also adjust these components and make additional configurations using Simple XML.

 Use the following settings to adjust events list appearance.

 - Choose an events display option.

 - List (default): Show timestamps for each event separately.